Chair: Alison LaRosa Montez

 Alison LaRosa Montez joined the GBCC’s Board of Directors in 2012.
 An alto, she sings regularly with Boston Choral Ensemble and with Night Song at First Church Cambridge.
 She earned degrees in music (flute) from The Catholic University of America and arts management from Indiana University.
 Alison is currently part of the fundraising team at Tufts University School of Medicine and, prior to that, held administrative positions at Boston Musica Viva and Cleveland Play House.

-Hughes graduated magna cum laude with a B.A. in music from Wellesley College, and earned a master’s degree in musicology from Brandeis University.
-A music-lover from a young age, Hughes sang with Youth Pro Musica while in elementary school, and served as a section leader in the New England Conservatory Youth Chorale while in high school.
-Hughes lives in the West Roxbury neighborhood of Boston with her husband Marcus Hughes, who works as an attorney for the Partners Healthcare.
+Jennifer graduated magna cum laude with a B.A. in music from Wellesley College, and earned a master’s degree in musicology from Brandeis University.
+A music-lover from a young age, Jennifer sang with Youth Pro Musica while in elementary school, and served as a section leader in the New England Conservatory Youth Chorale while in high school.
+Jennifer lives in the West Roxbury neighborhood of Boston with her husband Marcus Hughes, who works as an attorney for the Partners Healthcare.

 Jennifer enjoys cooking, hiking, and traveling, and is currently learning to play the piano.